opentox/opentox.github.com/_posts/2012-08-09-install-opentox-development-environment.md

 # Installation

-Installation (`development` at the point of writing this = 08/2012) tested with Debian 6.0.5 and Ubuntu 11.04.
+Installation (`development` at the point of writing this = 08/2014) tested with Debian 7.6 (wheezy), kernel 3.2.0-4-amd64.
 Installer available at [github](https://github.com/opentox/install).

 Check you can run "sudo" commands (e.g. `sudo ls`), which is required for base packages.
 Install git:

     # Install git
     sudo apt-get install git

-Add your public key at `https://github.com`.
-Download, configure and execute the installer:
+Download, configure and execute the installer (You might add your public key at `https://github.com`):

-    git clone git@github.com:opentox/install.git $HOME/install
+    git clone "https://github.com/opentox/install.git" $HOME/install
     cd $HOME/install
     git checkout development
     # First check config.sh with your favorite editor